These controversial statues have been removed following protests over George Floyd's death - Local News 8

 The Montgomery Police Department told WSFA that four people have been charged with first-degree criminal mischief, a felony.

-The 112-year-old statue, was housed in two other locations in Montgomery before the grounds of Lee High School, according to the school’s website.
+The 112-year-old statue was housed in two other locations in Montgomery before coming to the grounds of Lee High School, according to the school’s website.

 It was taken off school property and hauled away to storage, according to WSFA.